 Brainscape is your ultimate study weapon.
 It’s a science-backed flashcard app that uses spaced repetition to help you learn twice as efficiently.
 As you study, you rate how well you know each card, and Brainscape shows you the tough ones more often—while skipping what you’ve already mastered.

 Making flashcards forces your brain to engage with the material actively.
 It’s not just about memorizing—it’s about deeply understanding and recalling concepts quickly.
-And with Brainscape’s adaptive algorithm, you’ll review the right info at the right time for maximum retention and minimum effort.
+With Brainscape’s adaptive algorithm, you’ll review the right info at the right time for maximum retention and minimum effort.

 Pro tip: note which textbook page each flashcard comes from so you can easily revisit tricky concepts.